uniquid/developer-wiki/architecture.md

 * [**System Reserved**](../Documents/systemreserved.md):  range   **[0,31]** are reserved for framework managment
 * **User Defined** : range **[32,143]** can be used users of the library to implement business applications

-The default implementation that uses those funcitons is a similar **RPC**: the Provider receives a request from the User asking to perform a specified function.
+The default implementation that uses those functions is a similar **RPC** mechanism: the Provider receives a request from the User asking to perform a specified function.
 The Provider will check if there is a Contract that link it to the User, and then checks the bitmask in the payload to verify that the function is enabled.

 The default library, hence, has a new representation: the Function layer defines a series of functions that can be plugged in automatically and the RPC module that exposes them outside.